NHOrus/srwq-compilation/episode-38.md

 "SHUT UP!!
 It's not about just me, its what'll happen if we use those cells.
 We'll end up with a horde of tortured people, who'll kill just do they can live.
 They'll spread fear, and anguish all across the world, just to do it!"

 Another tear down her face.
-"Those sound like...perfect soldiers."
+"Those sound like... perfect soldiers."

 "Lemon, you gotta-"